EvertBunschoten/SU2_DataMiner/README.md

 ## Requirements and Set-Up
 The SU2 DataMiner tool is python-based and was generated with python 3.11.
 Currently only Linux distributions are supported.
 You require the following modules for this workflow to run:
-- numpy
-- pickle
+- argparse
-- os
+- cantera
 - CoolProp
-- cantera
-- tqdm
 - csv
+- gmsh
+- joblib
+- keras
 - matplotlib
+- numpy
+- pickle
+- pyfiglet
 - random
+- scipy
+- sklearn
 - tensorflow
 - time
-- sklearn
+- tkinter
-- pyfiglet
+- tqdm

 After cloning this repository, add the following lines to your ```~/.bashrc``` in order to update your pythonpath accordingly: